bharathi-tenneti/minio-mtc/README.md

 oc get routes -n openshift-image-registry

 ```
-For "Direct Image" migration to work both clusters should expose the internal registries via route.
+For "Direct Image" migration to work, both clusters should expose the internal registries via route.
 For "host" cluster, you can explicitly provide this in the host cluster configuration
 ```
 oc get migcluster -n openshift-migration